 The number of local TV stations that launched digital television test feeds on November 1, 1998, according to a Federal Communications Commission report on the formulation of digital TV technology.
 The feeds, based in the 10 largest television markets, were very limited at first.
 A 1998 CNN report noted that one of the first programs to show up in a digital format was a screening of 101 Dalmatians, which only people who owned $5,000 television sets (or bought adapters for their not-as-good screens) could afford to see in the high-quality format.

-America's digital television conversion was a slow, painful slog that only ended last year
+America’s digital television conversion was a slow, painful slog that took years to complete

 The Federal Communications Commission had a hard job in front of it at the turn of the 21st Century.
 The group find itself wading through the complexities of taking this service that everyone used and getting everyone onto a more modern iteration.